Centralia Manor Ratings & Violations

-If your loved one was injured or harmed while a patient at Centralia Manor, contact Rosenfeld Injury Lawyers.
+If your loved one was injured or harmed while a patient at Centralia Manor, contact Rosenfeld Injury Lawyers LLC.
 Our Centralia law firm can provide various options and legal representation on your behalf to hold those responsible for causing your loved one harm both and legally and financially accountable.

 We encourage you to contact our Washington County area elder abuse law office today by calling (888) 424-5757 to schedule your no obligation, initial case evaluation without charge.
 No upfront fees are necessary because our law firm accepts all nursing home abuse claims for compensation, personal injury cases and wrongful death lawsuits through contingency fee agreements.